-BCHE4640 Aspects of Neuroscience Laboratory (2018-19 Term 1)
+Course code: BCHE4640

 Course title: Aspects of neuroscience laboratory

-Venue: Lab check-in, lab examination, and oral presentation: LSK 515

-Course introduction: UCA 105
+Venue: Course introduction: BMS LT

+Lab examination: MMW 703

+Oral presentation: ELB 308

 Practical sessions: Science Centre Room 190 and 152

-Advanced practical three: Pi'Chiu Bldg Rm 102 Training Room 1 Library workshop: User Education Room 2, University Library
+Library workshop: User Education Room 2 (G/F, University Library)

+Unit: 2

-Unit: 2 Term 1
+Term 1

-Period: 2:30 - 6:15 pm, Tuesday
+Period: 2:30-6:15 pm, Tuesday

 Maximum class size: 20

 This course aims at introducing various aspects of neuroscience, in particular the research skills and laboratory techniques, to the students.
-The course is designed to focus on the basic principles and technical skills of cell biology and cellular pathology; where students will participate in two basic and three advanced practical sessions specialized in the themes of tissue culture reagent preparation, basic tissue culture techniques, two fundamental laboratory techniques for neurological diagnostics, and data analytics.
+The course is designed to focus on the basic principles and technical skills of cell biology and cellular pathology; where students will participate in two basic and three advanced practical sessions specialized in the themes of tissue culture reagent preparation, basic tissue culture techniques, and three fundamental laboratory techniques for neurological diagnosis.
 The training of students' self-learning, problem-solving, and communication skills will also be emphasized: students are encouraged to give presentations with topics in neuroscience they are interested in; they will be fully supported and provided with the optimal learning environment to reflect on the topics they select.
 Furthermore, a tailored library training workshop will be integrated in the course.
-Throughout the learning process, it is anticipated that the students will not only acquire the academic knowledge and practical skills in neuroscience, they will also consolidate their learning and acquire other skills of self-learning, problem-solving, and communication.
+Throughout the learning process, it is anticipated that the students will not only acquire the academic knowledge and laboratory skills in neuroscience, they will also consolidate their learning and acquire other skills of self-learning, problem-solving, and communication.